 What should I do first in my garden?

-The first step in starting a garden is to choose the right location.
+The first step in starting a garden is to choose the correct location.
 Look for an area that gets at least six hours of sunlight daily, has good drainage, and is easily accessible.
 Once you’ve chosen your location, prepare the soil by removing weeds or debris, loosening the soil, and adding compost or other organic matter to improve its quality.

 What are the best veggies to grow for beginners?